-In practice, this usually means employees who use DSE on a daily basis and continuously for more than an hour at a time.
-However, if you have employees who use DSE less frequently, it may still be worth considering the risks they may face and taking steps to minimise them.
+In practice, users are those who use DSE on a daily basis and continuously for more than an hour at a time.
+However, if you have employees who use DSE less frequently, it may still be worth considering the risks they might face and taking steps to minimise them.

-What steps do the display screen regulations say I should take?
+What steps do the display screen regulations say you should take?

-- Provide eye and eyesight tests on request, and any special spectacles required
+- provide eye and eyesight tests on request, and any special spectacles required; and

 Once you have identified the risks, you must take steps to remove or minimise them as far as possible.
 The steps you take can be as simple as making sure all employees take regular breaks away from their desks, providing all employees with ergonomic furniture or replacing old monitors with newer, adjustable models.